dmeijboom/atom/README.md

 - Classes as first-class citizens
 - Supports 64-bit floats
 - Supports 8/16/32/64/128-bit signed/unsigned integers (defaults to 32-bit signed integer)

+## Test suite

+The test suite is written in atom using the `testing` module.
+To run the test suite, run `atom run --module-path ./tests -- tests/main.atom`.

 ### Integers